Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Introduction

-We prove the following analogue of \autoref{thm:mainBir} for manifolds. \begin{thmMain} For every natural number $r$, there exists smooth connected compact manifold $M_r$ such that its diffeomorphism group $\Diff(M_r)$ contains an isomorphic copy of every finite nilpotent group $G$ of class at most $2$ and rank at most $r$. \end{thmMain}
+We prove the following analogue of \autoref{thm:mainBir} for compact manifolds, which is the second main result of this paper. \begin{thmMain}[Main statement for manifolds] For every natural number $r$, there exists smooth connected compact manifold $M_r$ such that its diffeomorphism group $\Diff(M_r)$ contains an isomorphic copy of every finite nilpotent group $G$ of class at most $2$ and rank at most $r$.
+In fact, concrete manifolds are known to satisfy the conclusion as detailed in \autoref{rem:manifoldConstruction}. \end{thmMain}